michal-ciechan/DataCompare/README.md

 res2.RightOnly.ShouldBeEquivalentTo(rightExtra.Last());
 ```

+# Row Collection

+'RowCollection' class represents a collection of rows, and parses first row as header, as well as finds the **Key**, **Skipped** and **Data** column indexes.

+N.B.
+Uses DataComparerConfig.Default if no config is passed in.

 # Config

-The following are the default `DataComparerConfig` settings
+The following are available settings on the `DataComparerConfig` settings class

 ## HasHeaders

+**THIS IS NOT YET IMPLEMETNED.
+PLANNED FOR A FUTURE RELEASE!**

 Sets wether or not the first row has headers.